|

 Between the crosses, row on row

-flowers that grew prominently around the battlefields and military burial
+that grew prominently around the battlefields and military burial grounds

-grounds around Flanders, or what is present day Belgium .
-Red
+around Flanders, or what is present day Belgium .
+Red represents

-represents the color of blood that flowed so prominently in the war that was
+the color of blood that flowed so prominently in the war that was supposed to

 The Montreal Canadiens have the lines:

-in their locker room above photographs of famous Canadian players, reminding
+room above photographs of famous Canadian players, reminding current players of

-current players of the teams history, and the importance of honor in the
+the teams history, and the importance of honor in the teams culture.

 The poppies worn by Canadians is a reminder of what